zencart/documentation/content/user/Upgrading/convert_to_utf8.md

 ---
-title: Converting from iso-8859-1 to utf8
+title: Technical - Converting from iso-8859-1 to utf8
 category: upgrading
-weight: 1
+weight: 20
 ---

 ### Do I need to convert to UTF-8?